wwarthen/RomWBW/Source/Doc/UserGuide.md

 rest of the drive letters will be offset to accommodate this.
 This is done because most legacy operating systems expect that A: will be the boot drive.

+### Default Drive Letter Assignment

+As shown above, when an operating system is booted, RomWBW will automatically assign drive letters to physical disk devices.
+The assignment process varies depending on: 1) the drive/slice you choose to boot from, and 2) the number and type of physical drives in your system.

+If you boot an operating system from ROM, then the first two drive letters will be assigned to your RAM disk (A:) and your ROM disk (B:).
+It may seem odd that the RAM disk is assigned to A: in this case.
+The reason for this is to accommodate certain functions that require that A: be a writable disk drive.
+For example, A: **must** be writable in order to submit batch files.

+If you boot to a physical disk device, then the first drive letter (A:) will be assigned to the disk/slice that you chose to boot from.
+The A: drive letter is considered special by most operating systems and is automatically used in some cases.
+By making the selected disk/slice the
+A: drive, you can setup different disks/slices for specific uses and just boot to it.

+After the first drive letter is assigned (as well as the second drive letter in the case of a ROM boot), RomWBW will assign additional drive letters based on the disk drives in the system.
+Additional drive letters will be assigned in the following order:

+- RAM Disk
+- ROM Disk
+- Floppy Disk(s)
+- Hard Disk(s)

+If a disk/slice was already assigned as the A: (or B:) drive letter, then it will not be assigned again.

+In the case of floppy, RAM, and ROM disks, a single drive letter will be assigned to each physical disk (even if there is no disk media in the drive).

+In the case of hard disks, 1-8 drive letters will be assigned to the initial 1-8 slices of the disk drive.
+The number of drive letters assigned to each hard disk depends on the number of hard disks in the
+system:

+- 1 Hard Disk: 8 drive letters (slices)
+- 2 Hard Disks: 4 drive letters (slices) per disk
+- 3+ Hard Disks: 2 drive letters (slices) per disk

+This somewhat complicated algorithm is used to try and maximize the limited number of operating system drive letters available (16) to the available disk devices as evenly as possible.

+Note that for hard disk devices, drive letters will only be assigned to disk devices that actually contain media.
+So, for example, if you have an SD Card slot in your system, but it has no SD Card inserted, then no drive letters will be assigned to it.

+Since drive letter assignments are easily changed at any time using the `ASSIGN` command, you can customize your assignments as desired after starting the operating system.
+Even better, you can use an auto-submit batch file to customzie the assignments at startup without any user intervention.

 ## ROM & RAM Disks